My Photo Stream FAQ

 - Mac with OS X Lion v10.7.5 or later and iPhoto 9.2.2 or Aperture 3.2.3 or later

-- Apple TV (2nd generation) with Software Update 5.0 or later
+- Apple TV (2nd generation) with Apple TV Software Update 5.0 or later

-Once your devices are up to date and you have set up your iCloud account, it’s easy turn on Photo Stream on any of your devices.
-Here’s how:
+After you update your devices and set up your iCloud account, you can easily turn on My Photo Stream on any of your devices:

-On your iOS devices, go to Settings > iCloud > Photo Stream, and turn on My Photo Stream and Shared Photo Streams.
+- iOS devices: Go to Settings > iCloud > Photos, then turn on My Photo Stream.

-No. Photos uploaded to My Photo Stream or Shared Photo Streams do not count against your iCloud storage.
+No. Photos uploaded to My Photo Stream don't count against your iCloud storage.

-Photo Stream supports JPEG, TIFF, PNG, and most RAW photo formats.
-Photo Stream does not work with video.
+My Photo Stream supports JPEG, TIFF, PNG, and most RAW photo formats.
+My Photo Stream doesn't work with video.

 When do photos upload to My Photo Stream?

-When you enable My Photo Stream on your devices, all new photos you take or import to those devices will be automatically added to your photo stream.
+When you turn on My Photo Stream on your devices, all new photos you take or import to those devices will automatically upload.

-On an iOS device, new photos you take will be automatically uploaded to your photo stream when you leave the Camera app and are connected to Wi-Fi.
-Note: My Photo Stream does not push photos over cellular connections.
+- iOS devices: New photos that you take automatically upload to your photo stream when you leave the Camera app and connect to Wi-Fi.
+My Photo Stream doesn't push photos over cellular connections.

-On your Mac, any new photos you import to iPhoto or Aperture will begin uploading automatically when you have a Wi-Fi or Ethernet connection.
-Or, you can change your iPhoto or Aperture preferences so that only photos you manually add to My Photo Stream are uploaded.
+- Macs: Any new photos you import to iPhoto or Aperture automatically upload when you connect to Wi-Fi or Ethernet.
+Or you can change your iPhoto or Aperture preferences so that only photos you manually add to My Photo Stream upload.

 How long are My Photo Stream photos stored in iCloud?